From the List of ALS Ironies

 - Keith and his daughter Olivia arrived and we made our way to the Garden, through a sea of people, Julian pushing me along, the sea parting to allow us through, hands reaching out for high-fives from both sides.
 Shouts of anticipation, howls of joy, a busker singing Ripple, dozens of people with one finger in the air, hoping by some miracle that someone might have an extra ticket.

-- The next morning we met for breakfast at a great bagel joint, made our way to Grand Central Station, hopped on a northbound train, wound our way along the Hudson, surrounded by rolling hills of autumn color, and disembarked at a small station, in a quite town, a soothing salve more reminiscent of our home in the Pacific Northwest.
+- The next morning we met for breakfast at a great bagel joint, made our way to Grand Central Station, hopped on a northbound train, wound our way along the Hudson, surrounded by rolling hills of autumn color, and disembarked at a small station, in a quiet town, a soothing salve more reminiscent of our home in the Pacific Northwest.

 - Two more days of friendship, New York-style pizza, a drive to a neighboring town, rock climbing for Julian at a gym, craft beer at a brewery by the river, a hired car to the airport, and we flew home.
-Precious, precious time.